How Much Does It Cost to Build A Fence?

 Fence installation is a labor-intensive job.
-If you choose to hire one, your contractor will dig post holes, erect posts and set them in concrete.
+Your contractor, if you choose to hire one, will dig post holes, erect posts and set them in concrete.
 To save money, you can do the last step yourself and nail planks in place with a rented nail gun.

 If you choose to do the entire process yourself, you can also rent tools like a post-hole digger or auger.
 You can also use prefab fencing panels instead of installing your fencing board by board.
 Before you start, check your local building codes to ensure you're allowed to put up the type and height of fence you want.